philsupertramp/blog/src/posts/a-look-into-rnns.md

 Which of these variants is the best?
 Are the differences noticable?

-These questions where explored by [[http://arxiv.org/pdf/1503.04069.pdf|Greff, et al. (2015)]], which resulted in no meaningful differences.
+These questions where explored by [Greff, et al. (2015)](http://arxiv.org/pdf/1503.04069.pdf), which resulted in no meaningful differences.
-In 2015 [[https://proceedings.mlr.press/v37/jozefowicz15.pdf|Jozefowicz, et al.]] explored more than ten thousand RNN architectures, finding that some work better than LSTMs on certain tasks.
+In 2015 [Jozefowicz, et al.](https://proceedings.mlr.press/v37/jozefowicz15.pdf) explored more than ten thousand RNN architectures, finding that some work better than LSTMs on certain tasks.

 In this post we discovered the RNN architecture and looked into the next big step of improvements, LSTMs.